james-priest/100-days-of-code-log-r2/Introducing-the-Service-Worker.md

 Finally, we `map` over the filtered Array and delete each of those caches with `caches.delete()`.

 Okay, I think we can say we've successfully delivered unobtrusive updates.
 Next we'll look at making sure the user gets these updates quickly and painlessly.

+## 22. Adding UX to the Update Process